jjmschofield/GoCook/README.md

   * `iss` is validated to be whatever is set in the config
   * `aud` is validated to be whatever is set in the config

-Don't worry, you get all of this for free when calling `IsAuthenticatedMiddleware`.
+Don't worry, you get all of this for free when calling `AuthenticationMiddleware`.

 # Configuration
 Configuration is provided through the popular `github.com/spf13/viper` package.